john-yuan/graphql-toolkit/README.md

   })
   .then((countries) => {
     countries.forEach((country) => {
-      // the type of country is `Country` console.log(country.name)
+      // The type of country is `Country`. console.log(country.name)
     })
   })